Multi-family Zoning: Achieving Intended Densities

 Do any of the proposals being considered implicate changes in the height restrictions or methods of measuring heights that already exist in the code and neighborhood plans?

-hamster asked about 3 years ago
+hamster asked over 3 years ago

 Thank you for your question.
 The project doesn't change existing height restrictions or methods of measuring heights; however, areas that are in the High density range may see height increases due to density increases.